The library can help you with Open Access publishing. Publishing Open Access means that your research is open and available for a larger audience.

 - Gold: Publishing in a journal which is open but requires an article processing charge (APC) to be paid.
 These journals are not limited to subscribers, and anyone interested can read them.
 If the journal you choose is not covered by a Sikt agreement, you can apply to the library for funds to cover the APC.
 The publishing fund covers costs up to 20 000 NOK per article.

 - Green: This is the self-archiving approach.
 You can add articles and other publications to an open access scholarly repository, such as UiS Brage.
 Upload to Brage via Cristin.

 - Diamond / platinum: If the journal is fully open access but doesn’t charge any article processing charges (APC), it’s known as diamond or platinum OA.

 - Hybrid: This refers to publishing in journals which have subscription fees, but will make articles open access on request, in return for an APC.
 The UiS publishing fund does not cover the APC in hybrid journals.
-You should check if the journal you want to publish in is covered by a Unit agreement which allows you to choose open access without paying the APC.
+You should check if the journal you want to publish in is covered by a Sikt agreement which allows you to choose open access without paying the APC.